DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 If you go back to tiling and notice your sprites look a little different this is because of the slicing.\
 To fix open the Sprite in the "Sprite Editor" and reset the green lines back to the edges.
 Or all four values of "Border" (in the grey box that appears in the editor) to 0.

+*Note Note*
+You can combine 9 slicing with tiling to create even better looking sprites.
+We won't talk about that here but try to play around with it if you want.

 ### Backgrounds With Sprites

 Now let's get the background in here.
 We are just going to do a simple but effective way to make this.\
 Start by making a new Sprite, like we've done before, and name it "Background."
 Then set the Sprite to the sprite you've chosen for your background.\
 Don't worry about the size of the background for now, we will fix that later.
 For now just move the background so it's in the center of the rest of your objects.

-To ensure that our other sprites are never hidden behind the background set the "Z" value of your backgrounds "Positon" to any number greater than "0".
+To ensure that our other sprites are never hidden behind the background set the "Z" value of your backgrounds ["Positon"](https://docs.unity3d.com/Manual/class-Transform.html) to any number greater than "0".
 I'll do "5".\
 You likely won't think much has changed.
 This is because I haven't told you the full truth yet.\
 Are you ready?
 Ok...